-DOHMH Alert: Update on the Measles Outbreak in New York City
+DOHMH Alert: DOHMH Alert #12: Update on Measles in New York City (PDF) NEW

 Frequently Asked Questions: [English] [Español] [عربي] [中文] [Français] [Creole] [Italiano] [정의] Русский] [ יידיש] [বাংলা]

 Read the press release: Health Department Investigating Measles Outbreak in Northern Manhattan and the Bronx

 Measles is a highly contagious viral disease that causes fever and a rash.

 Anyone who is not vaccinated can get measles at any age.